When the frackers get too close for comfort

 Twenty years of fracking in the United States has delivered not only energy independence, but also an expanding export industry in oil, natural gas and liquified natural gas.
 America’s drilling boom, led by Texas, has also brought heavy industry into many rural and urban communities.
 Millions of people now live in the shadow of oil and gas wells, unwitting participants in a massive experiment with their health.
 That drilling poses substantial risks to the climate as well, because methane, the main component of natural gas, is a potent greenhouse gas.

 It’s hard to find a place in America where as many people live close to dense drilling as here in Tarrant County.
-Arlington itself is home to 52 gas well sites and thousands of wellheads.
+Arlington itself is home to 52 gas well sites and hundreds of wellheads.
 These wells are often near residential neighborhoods, commercial strips and doctor’s offices.
 More than 30,000 Arlington children go to public school within half a mile of wells, according to an analysis by Reveal from The Center for Investigative Reporting, and up to 7,600 infants and young children attend private daycares within that radius.
 Eighty-five percent of the public school students are children of color, and more than two-thirds live in poverty.
 Altogether, more than half of Arlington’s public schools and daycare facilities are within a half-mile of active gas production.
 Eight daycare centers are within 600 feet, the standard setback in Arlington.

 In recent years, scores of scientific studies have linked proximity to drilling to increased health risks, including childhood asthma, childhood leukemia and birth defects.
 The exposures can come from the fumes of diesel trucks, generators or drilling rigs.
 They can also come from chemicals used in fracking, as companies extract oil and gas from the shale by injecting mixtures of water, sand and chemicals.
 The exposures can continue over the estimated 25-year lifespan of the wells, as gases leak from wells, tanks, pipes and valves.